RBWR-Development/books/Automatic_ThermalPower_Control.md

 For example, if you see that due to xenon burnoff the computer is reducing circulation flow close to 0% it would be wise to insert control rods manually to give circulation system more margin.

 ## Operation
-the automatic thermal power control system operation occurs in 2 phases.
+The automatic thermal power control system operation occurs in 2 phases.
 The Absorber regime and the circulation regime.

 - Absorber regime.